olewsaa/amateur-radio/DMR/README.md

 with installation [instructions](https://dm3mat.darc.de/qdmr/install.html).
 Read the instructions to set up the build environment before starting cmake.

-The qdmr software is still in it's early stages with some feeatures still missing for some radios, like BF-1701.
+The qdmr software is still in it's early stages with some features still missing for some radios, like BF-1701.
 However, it works well enough to fulfill what's needed.